Royalty and perfume have a very long history, dating back thousands of years. But why is this link so strong?

 Perfume and royalty: a genuine love story

 Kings and queens alike soon developed a passion for perfume.
-At a time when bathing was not commonplace, perfume was used to hide body odor.
+At a time when bathing was not common, perfume was used to hide body odor.
 Nice!
 Over the years, monarchs used and abused perfume to ensure a pleasant smell at all times.
 This technique to mask their real smell was also adopted by aristocratic families, using perfumes that weren’t of such high quality or that were made with more common ingredients.

 Let’s start with the Queen of Hungary: in the 12th century, she’s said to have received distilled rosemary water as a gift.
 Not impressed?
 It was said to be a very effective remedy against diseases, a beauty potion and a veritable fountain of youth.